IRetr-0/cs-money-pattern-finder/README.md

 # cs-money-pattern-finder
 It finds pattern indexes for weapons on the site csmoney

+Btw use the 'lite' version of this included with the repo.
+This version stores a shit load of images and it's mainly use to debug the OCR.
+Once I'm done with this project (never) I'll delete this 'main' version

 Run the "_run_pattern_finder.bat" file with the arg --sids with every unique skin id you want.
 The included .bat file has the --sids arg set to every type of five-seven kami (stattraks and all floats)
 new: --pids, put any patterns you want here and the program will add them to the top of the zoutput.txt file